njtierney/rcproposal2018/2018-rconsortium-proposal.md

 completed datasets.
 Some use weighting approaches, appealing to ideas from the design-based literature in survey sampling.

-R has many more methods for working with missing data than other statistical software.
-One feature that R is lacking that other statistical programming languages have is special missing values.
-To add this feature in an analogous way to other languages would require changes to R core code, which is outside the scope of this project.

 R is able to incorporate so many methods due to its modular packaging system.
 Currently, there are currently 274 R packages on CRAN that mention missing data or imputation in their DESCRIPTION files.
 These packages serve many different